 Clients in the Summit Program generally select their own independent qualified custodian, who typically also acts as executing broker for transactions in the Client's account(s).
 Neither our firm nor our Financial Advisors provide advice or recommendations as to which third-party custodian a client should use.
-Clients must make independent decisions as to the specific independent custodian that will hold Clients' assets and execute transactions.
-Fees for Advisory services do not cover, and Clients are separately responsible for brokerage commissions, markups, markdowns, and/or other costs associated with transactions effected through other broker-dealer firms (other than Stifel).
+Each Client must make an independent decision as to the specific independent custodian to hold Client's assets and execute account transactions.
+Clients with discretionary Summit accounts that direct brokerage to a particular independent broker should note that we may be unable to achieve the most favorable execution of transactions for the account, and that this practice may result in higher costs to the Client.
+Our Advisory Account Fees do not cover, and Clients are separately responsible for brokerage commissions, markups, markdowns, and/or other costs associated with transactions effected through other brokerdealer firms.